loftwah/devops-refresher/good-info.md

 ## 1password integration

 When dealing with environment variables I can integrate with 1password to get the values from the 1password vault, instead of having to store them on my local machine.

+## Multiple AWS Accounts

+When using multiple AWS accounts in a single organization, we can use the same email address for all of the accounts if we add tags to our email address like `dean+devopsrefresher@deanlofts.xyz` for example.